 For more information call (908) 788-2535.

 Staying fit is especially important for cancer prevention as well as for patients undergoing cancer treatments and those who are recovering from treatment.
-The Hunterdon Health & Wellness Centers are two premier fitness facilities located in Whitehouse Station and Clinton, New Jersey in Hunterdon County.
+The Hunterdon Health & Wellness Centers are three premier fitness facilities located in Whitehouse Station, Clinton, and Lambertville, New Jersey in Hunterdon County.
 Members benefit from access to Hunterdon Healthcare staff for guidance in attaining their optimal health.
 Call to make or confirm an appointment.